 Beginning in 2017, property tax rates on railway rights-of-way were updated to reflect the average annual percentage change in taxes on commercial properties.
-This means that municipal property tax rates for mainlines will increase by approximately \$18 per acre for 2018.
-The Province will continue to freeze shortline railway property tax rates at 2016 levels in recognition of the challenges faced by this sector of the railway industry.
-In future years, the Province will continue to adjust rates to address the key issues identified by municipalities.
-The below table summarizes the change to the rates for 2018.
+This means that municipal property tax rates for mainlines increased by approximately \$18 per acre for 2018.
+There was expectation that the rates for mainlines would again increase for 2019, however, the Province has provided confirmation that property tax rates for 2019 will be the same as 2018.
+The Province froze the shortline railway property tax rates at 2016 levels again for 2019 in recognition of the challenges faced by this sector of the railway industry.
+It is hoped that, in future years, the Province will continue to adjust rates to address the key issues identified by municipalities.
+The below table summarizes the 2018 and 2019 rates.

 Municipal Mainline Municipal Short-line Education

+2019 Rate/acre \$110.00 \$85.58 \$114.98

 2018 Rate/acre \$110.00 \$85.58 \$114.98

-2017 Rate/acre \$91.58 \$85.58 \$114.98

-Change/acre \$18.42 \$0.00 \$0.00
+Change/acre \$0.00 \$0.00 \$0.00

-Table 8 - 2018 Railway Right-of-Way Property Taxation Rates per Acre
+Table 8 - 2019 Railway Right-of-Way Property Taxation Rates per Acre

 There are approximately 126 acres of mainline railway right-of-way located within the County.
-The increase in the rate of \$18.42 for 2018 will generate approximately \$2,300 in additional revenues.
-Unlike other legislative changes implemented for 2018, the increase in the railway per acre taxation rates does not require any action from Council.
+Since there is no change in the rates over the prior year, no additional revenues will be realized.
+Any changes in the railway per acre taxation rates do not require any action from Council.

-K. Pending Legislative Changes
+K. Other Legislative Changes

 The Province enacted a significant number of legislative changes for implementation in 2017, with some becoming effective in 2018.
 Many of these legislative changes were enacted to promote a stronger Ontario and provide incentives to develop additional affordable housing.
-Although many of these changes are available for use in 2018, there are some that still require proclamation by the Lieutenant Governor or additional regulations from the Minister before considering utilization.
-These pending changes include:
+Although many of these changes were available for use in 2018, there were two that still required proclamation by the Lieutenant Governor or additional regulations from the Minister before considering utilization at the time of the 2018 Annual Tax Policy Report.
+These pending changes, which are now effective, include:

 - Vacant Home Tax: New provisions under the Municipal Act will allow municipalities to impose a tax on vacant residential homes.
-The intent of these measures is to discourage speculative ownership of homes.
-These provisions are awaiting proclamation. - Transient Accommodation Tax: New provisions under the Municipal Act will allow municipalities to impose a tax in respect of the purchase of transient accommodation within the municipality.
+The intent of these measures is to discourage speculative ownership of homes. - Transient Accommodation Tax: New provisions under the Municipal Act will allow municipalities to impose a tax in respect of the purchase of transient accommodation within the municipality.
 The intent of these measures is to promote occupation of available units in hotels and other short-term accommodation.
-These provisions are awaiting proclamation.

-Staff will continue to monitor the status of these changes and make recommendation to Council on the applicability of these provisions to the County in the future.
+Very few municipalities have implemented these provisions at this point.
+Staff will continue to monitor the implementation and effectiveness of these provisions and make recommendation to Council on the applicability to the County in the future.